-If a rule is set to warn you about an order, Fraud Filter will notify you on the orders page that you have an order that matches one of your Fraud Filter rules:
+If a rule is set to warn you about an order, Fraud Filter notifies you on the order's page that you have an order that matches one of your Fraud Filter rules:

-From the customer's perspective, the order will have processed normally.
+From the customer's perspective, the order processes normally.
 If a rule is set to cancel an order, then the order is accepted but then immediately canceled.
-Any order canceled by Fraud Filter is recorded on the app's Orders page, where it can be edited if necessary.
-A notification is also displayed for the particular order in the Shopify admin.
+Any order that Fraud Filter cancels is recorded on the app's Orders page, where it can be edited if necessary.
+A notification about the particular order also displays in the Shopify admin.

 Fraud Filter FAQ

 - Can Fraud Filter prevent fraud entirely?

 - Does a customer know that their order is matching a rule set in Fraud Filter?

 No. Fraud Filter can't guarantee that you will never receive a fraudulent order.
 It cannot predict whether an order could be fraudulent unless it matches a particular rule you create in the app.
 If possible, review an order's fraud analysis before fulfilling it.

 Does a customer know that their order is matching a rule set in Fraud Filter?